jhil/jhilco-2018/_posts/2013-06-26-one-up-the-human-experience.markdown

 Business, and all fields for that matter, hinge on interactions and relationships.
 In the tech scene, we value UX to create the best possible experience for someone using your product or service.
 But it’s defining that someone that is especially important.

 Many people already take the preliminary steps, something along the lines of “they’re not just numbers, they’re users”.
 Well I’d like to propose an easy method for pushing that notion even further.
-Embrace the one-up.
+**Embrace the one-up**.
 Consider ways to always think of the someones as a tier higher, more human than how you’re already viewing them.

 ## Users as humans